Mehakpal123/sample-ecommerce-laravel/README.md

 ## ecommerce-laravel

-ecommerce is a straightforward web application that enables customers to purchase items without any physical interaction and can pay online with delivery tracking.
+An ecommerce is a straightforward web application that enables customers to purchase items without any physical interaction and can pay online with delivery tracking.

 ## Tech stack